Tyler Brûlé

-Jayson Tyler Brûlé (born November 25, 1968) is a Canadian journalist, entrepreneur, and magazine publisher.
+Jayson Tyler Brûlé (born 25 November 1968) is a Canadian journalist, entrepreneur, and magazine publisher.
 He is the editorial director of Monocle.

-Early years
+Early life

 Jayson Tyler Brûlé is the only child of Canadian football player Paul Brule, and Virge Brule, an Estonian artist.
 Brûlé moved to Toronto to attend Ryerson Polytechnical Institute, but did not graduate.
+Tyler also attended Humberside Collegiate Institute.
 He moved to the United Kingdom in 1989 and trained as a journalist with the BBC.
 During this time, he subsequently wrote for numerous British press, including The Guardian, Stern, The Sunday Times and Vanity Fair.

 Magazine ventures and design work

 In 1996, Brûlé took out a small business loan and launched Wallpaper, a style and fashion magazine which was one of the most influential launches of the 1990s.
 Time Inc bought it for £1m in 1997, and kept Brûlé on as editorial director.
 During this time at Wallpaper, Brûlé focused his attention on a branding and advertising agency he'd started, called Winkreative, which he still runs and whose clients included American Express, Porter Airlines, British Airways, BlackBerry and Sky News.

 In 2001, he became the youngest ever recipient of the British Society of Magazine Editors' Lifetime Achievement Award.
 That year he and Winkreative were hired to design the "look and feel" of Swiss International Air Lines at their relaunch, after the collapse of Swissair.

 In May 2002, Brûlé left Wallpaper and concentrated on Winkreative.

 In 2005, Brûlé hosted the TV media magazine The Desk on BBC Four.
 In 2006, he co-produced Counter Culture, a documentary series about cultural aspects of shopping, on the same channel.

-In 2007, Brûlé launched Monocle Magazine, where he is the current Editor-in-Chief.
+In 2007, Brûlé launched Monocle magazine, where he is the current Editor-in-Chief.